UniverCom/multilingual-nlp-research/README.md

 ---

-*Written August 2024 during a research internship at Brainy Technologies.
+*Written August 2024 during a research internship.
 Reflects the model landscape at that time; the linguistic and philosophical arguments in the closing sections are not time-bound.*